 The Covid-19 pandemic has reiterated the importance of the American trucking industry, and the widespread expansion of e- Commerce as well as delivery services has underscored the need for the use of better technologies to help keep our highways safe even as we continue to ensure the smooth transportation of goods and services across Georgia.
 The topic of trucking safety is more important now than ever.
 More than ever, it is important for us to look at the deepest problems affecting safety in the trucking industry, including shortages of safe parking space and the limited use of technology in accident prevention.

-If you or a loved one have been injured in a trucking accident, talk to an Atlanta trucking accident attorney at the Katz Law Firm, and discuss your legal options for a claim for damages.
+If you or a loved one have been injured in a trucking accident, talk to an Atlanta trucking accident attorney at the Katz Personal Injury Lawyers, and discuss your legal options for a claim for damages.
 You may be eligible for compensation that includes medical expenses, lost wages, pain and suffering and other damages.